 I grew up with a lot of change in my life.
 We moved from Toronto to Ottawa when I was 3, and my parents divorced 5 years later.
 I was constantly moving around, splitting my time between my parents’ homes.
 My bags were always packed and I didn’t really get a chance to plant my roots.

 I used to resent the fact that change was so present in my life, but now I think of how much more resilient it’s made me.
-Along the way, I also realized that change is inevitable.
-Whether your life is full of change or it only hits you every so often, there’s still no escaping it.
-Rather than fight the inevitable, why not learn how to lean into it and appreciate its lessons?
+Along the way, I also learned that leaning into change and appreciating the good it can bring to your life makes the whole experience more enjoyable.

 1. Focus on the Opportunity